Why this method matters

 The model decomposes any stock’s return using only raw ETF returns — no orthogonalization required at trading time:

-where Hᵢ is the hedge ratio (exposure) to ETF i, rᵢ is the raw total return of ETF i — not residualized — and ε is the idiosyncratic residual return, very small by construction.
+where HRᵢ is the hedge-trade ratio for ETF i — dollars of ETF i per dollar of stock, and negative for a short — rᵢ is the raw total return of ETF i (not residualized), and ε is the idiosyncratic residual return.
+The exposure is −HRᵢ; the two forms above are the same statement.
 This is a mathematical identity, verified at runtime to within 0.1% for every stock on every date.

 Why this matters: you can hedge almost any stock or portfolio using only highly liquid ETFs.
 No custom baskets, no exotic derivatives — just SPY, sector ETFs, and subsector ETFs.